 - Room rent as specified in the Graduate Resident Assistant employee agreement

-- $500 stipend paid in 4 installments of $125 at the midpoint and end of each semester.
+- $3000.00 stipend paid in 4 monthly installments each semester at the midpoint of each month, excluding January

 - Student staff are part-time employees of the university and may not work more than 29 hours per week (May 1 – April 30) or 1508 hours per year including all jobs at the university.
 If a staff member exceeds 1508 hours, their employment will be terminated.